Willington, County Durham: Governance

-Leisure facilities'
+Leisure facilities

 There are large areas of parkland with play areas in the town.

 A leisure centre existed in the village, Spectrum Leisure Centre (a registered charity), but this closed following bankruptcy proceedings in 2024.
 The centre had a large sports hall, gyms and a bar/refreshment area and hosted events, notably those of Empire Electric Palace Theatre (Crook).

 Education

-Parkside Academy is a coeducational secondary school.
+Willington has multiple primary schools and a secondary school.

 Football team

 Willington has its own football club, Willington A.F.C., who currently play in the 11th tier of English football.
 Founded in 1906, the club won the Northern League in 1913–14, 1925–26 and 1929–1930, but have struggled more in recent years, having been relegated to the Wearside League where they continued to struggle.